Check Out The Custom Kobe Bryant Shoes Myles Turner Will Wear In The Bucks-Pacers Game On Monday Evening

 Publish date:

-NBA News: Check Out The Custom Kobe Bryant Shoes This Player Will Wear In The Bucks-Pacers Game On Monday Evening
+Custom Kobe Bryant Shoes?
+This Player Is Wearing Them In The Bucks-Pacers Game

 The Indiana Pacers tweeted out a photo of the Kobe Bryant shoes that Myles Turner will be wearing on Monday evening against the Milwaukee Bucks.

-Myles Turner will be wearing an awesome pair of custom Kobe Bryant shoes on Monday evening when the Indiana Pacers host the Milwaukee Bucks.
+Myles Turner is wearing an awesome pair of custom Kobe Bryant shoes on Monday evening in the game between the Milwaukee Bucks and Indiana Pacers.

 The photo of the shoes can be seen in a tweet that is embedded below from the Twitter account of the Pacers.